 Remotely interested in working with us?
 Come work with us remotely!
-The community is small, so most of us are remote.
-In fact, we use some of our own stuff to make that happen.
+The community is small, so we’ve put together a remote team.
+In fact, we use our own apps and tools to work together in VR every day!
 If you like what you see here and are interested in rocks, ideas, virtual reality, hand controllers, and nonstop jokes — get in touch about one of the roles below.

 At Normal, we believe in making tools for everyone and, as such, value a diverse team to make that happen.
 We don’t discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

-All of our work is made to connect people.
-People rock.
+Everything we build at Normal is designed to connect people.
+People rock!
 In this role, you’ll literally be connecting people, meaning you’ll help make these experiences rock, too.
-Our networking stack can get pretty complex, so we need someone to wrangle everything together into a nice digestible cube.
-You should be comfortable with Unity, C#, and some occasional C++.
+Our networking stack includes a custom UDP transport layer, reliable ordered data channels, flow control, and encryption.

 Whether you think you’re a good fit or not, we want to hear from you.
 Got impostor syndrome?
 Don’t think you’re the best person for the job?
 Nonsense!
 We want this to be a place for you to learn.
 Shoot us a message anyway.
-It won’t take more than a minute.
-You’ll be glad you did :)
+It won’t take more than a minute :)